Friday, March 27, 2026

 ON e.department_id = d.department_id;

-FULL OUTER JOIN returns all rows from both tables.
-Where a match exists, the columns from both sides are populated.
-Where there is no match on either side, the columns from the non-matching table come back as NULL.
+FULL OUTER JOIN returns every row from both tables.
+Where there is no match, the columns from the missing side return as NULL.

 SELECT e.last_name, d.department_name